moby/moby/daemon/graphdriver/devmapper/README.md

  *  `dm.blocksize`

     Specifies a custom blocksize to use for the thin pool.
+The default blocksize is 512K.

     Example use: